HIV

 Human Immunodeficiency Virus (HIV) is a virus that affects the body’s immune system and reduces its ability to fight infections.

-Many people who are living with HIV have no obvious signs and symptoms.
-The only way of knowing if you have the virus is by taking a HIV test.
+Testing for HIV involves a simple blood test and can be done from home through online testing or by visiting a GUM clinic.
 It is important not to delay seeking advice and taking this test if you feel you have been at risk.
-If you are worried, you should ask your doctor to do a test for HIV.
 The earlier the condition is diagnosed the more successful treatment is likely to be.

 All pregnant women in Northern Ireland are now routinely tested antenatally for HIV.